incrediblechou/Coursera/README.md

 # Coursera
-This is where I share my Coursera Assignments
+This is where I share my Coursera assignments